-422.1 Introductory to Medium: A plain snaffle bridle is required to be used with a regular cavesson noseband, a dropped noseband, a flash noseband, a crossed noseband, a combined noseband or a Micklem or similar design of bridle.
+422.1 Introductory to Medium: A plain snaffle bridle is required to be used.
+A noseband is not compulsory but if a noseband is used it must be a regular cavesson noseband, a dropped noseband, a flash noseband, a crossed noseband, a combined noseband or a Micklem or similar design of bridle.
 The Micklem or similar bridle must be used with a permitted bit and without bit clips.

 - When a horse/pony is to compete in a test that only allows a snaffle bridle to be used, a double bridle is not allowed to be used in the warmup for that test. - 422.2 Advanced Medium to Grand Prix: A plain snaffle or double bridle with the exception that the National Dressage selectors may require a horse or pony to be ridden in an FEI test in a simple double bridle where the FEI test would require this if the test was ridden under FEI rules for Dressage.
-A noseband is compulsory
+A noseband is optional for National & FEI tests run under national rules.